-Italian White Wines: Explore Australia's Italian Grape VarietalsItaly is one of the most important and historical wine countries in the world.
+Italian White Wines: Explore Australia's Italian Grape VarietalsItaly is one of the most important and historical wine countries in the world, especially when considering white wines.
 For centuries they’ve produced benchmark quality wines and continue to do so today.
 Although Italian red wines are exceedingly popular, the lesser-known Italian white wines are equally magnificent.
 You don’t have to be a wine expert to know pinot grigio, yet delve a little deeper and there's plenty more to discover.
 Plus, paired wonderfully alongside fresh summer dishes including grilled white meats, salads, pasta and risottos, there’s no other wine more appropriate this warm season.

 Italian White Wines in Australia